640 South State StreetDover, Delaware 19901

 You may have this test as part of a routine checkup.
 You may also have this test if you have symptoms of liver disease or damage.
 Symptoms include:

-Jaundice, or yellow discoloration of your skin and the whites of your eyes
+Yellow color of your skin and the whites of your eyes (jaundice)

 Light-colored or black and bloody bowel movements

 You also might have this test if you've been exposed to a hepatitis virus, have a family history of liver disease, drink excessive amounts of alcohol, or take medicines that can cause liver damage.

 You may also need this test to help your healthcare provider watch the progression of a virus like hepatitis that affects the liver or liver damage caused by alcohol.